Being physically active1

 - Check blood glucose before exercise – you may need to have some carbs before you start, especially if you take insulin and your blood glucose level is less than 100mg/dL.

 - Have glucose tablets or other fast acting carbs (sugar sweetened beverage, fat free milk, candy) handy in case your blood glucose drops during exercise.

 - Wear proper footwear: sneakers or comfortable shoes.

 - Check feet for sores or blisters before and after exercise, and restrict exercise as needed.

 - Drink plenty of water before, during and after exercise

 Here are tips that can help you deal with some of the barriers that may prevent you from being more physically active:

 - Set achievable goals.
 Don’t compare yourself to others.

 - Be open to trying different activities. challenge yourself as you improve

 - Seek professional help if you have special health conditions or physical challenges.

-- Set a specific time to exercise and make it part of your daily routine – first thing in the morning works best if you want to fit it into a busy schedule.
+- Set a specific time to exercise and make it part of your daily routine.

-- Find close and easy access to exercise.
+- Find close and easy access to exercise and resources for exercise.

-- If you can’t afford a gym, consider low-cost home equipment such as stretch cords, a floor mat, a few weights, an exercise ball, exercise videos, or using your own body weight for resistance.
+- If you can’t afford a gym, consider low-cost home equipment such as stretch cords, a floor mat, a few weights, exercise videos, or using your own body weight for resistance.

 - Challenge yourself as you improve.